contributedev1018/James_Woods_LLC/README.md

 # James Woods LLC

-James Woods LLC is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+James Woods LLC is a fully responsive business portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.

 ## Demo